Astro v5.0-beta

 configuration options in Astro.

-Changed: Dependencies are no longer processed by Vite
+Changed: JS dependencies in config file are no longer processed by Vite

-Section titled Changed: Dependencies are no longer processed by ViteIn Astro 4.x, locally-linked dependencies (e.g. npm link
+Section titled Changed: JS dependencies in config file are no longer processed by ViteIn Astro 4.x, locally-linked JS dependencies (e.g. npm link

-Astro 5 updates the Astro config loading flow to ignore processing locally-linked dependencies with Vite.
-Instead, these dependencies will be normally imported by the Node.js runtime the same way as other dependencies from node_modules
+Astro 5 updates the Astro config loading flow to ignore processing locally-linked JS dependencies with Vite.
+Dependencies exporting raw TypeScript files are unaffected.
+Instead, these JS dependencies will be normally imported by the Node.js runtime the same way as other dependencies from node_modules

 .

 This change was made as the previous behavior caused confusion among integration authors who tested against a package that worked locally, but not when published.
 It also restricted using CJS-only dependencies because Vite required the code to be ESM.
-Therefore, Astro’s behavior has now changed to ignore processing any type of dependencies by Vite.
+While this change only affects JS dependencies, it’s also recommended for packages to export JavaScript instead of raw TypeScript where possible to prevent accidental Vite-specific usage as it’s an implementation detail of Astro’s config loading flow.

 What should I do?

-Section titled What should I do?Make sure your locally-linked dependencies are built to JS before running your Astro project.
+Section titled What should I do?Make sure your locally-linked JS dependencies are built before running your Astro project.
 Then, the config loading should work as before.

 Changed: URLs returned by paginate()